isovector/thinking-with-types/prose/fundamentals/1-algebra.markdown

 in mind that you have a choice.

 Due to the isomorphism, all of these representations of a type are "just as good" as any other.
 However, as we'll see @Sec:ghc.generics, it's often useful to have a conventional form when working with types generically.
 This canonical representation is known as a sum of products, and refers to any type `t` of the form,

 $$
-{t = \sum_{m}^{}{\prod_{n}^{}{t_{m,n}}}}
+t = \sum_{m}^{}{\prod_{n}^{}{t_{m,n}}}
 $$

 The big $\Sigma$ means addition, and the $\Pi$ means multiplication---so we can read this as "addition on the outside and multiplication on the inside."
 We also make the stipulation that all additions must be represented via `Either`, and that multiplications via `(,)`.
 Don't worry, writing out the rules like this makes it seem much more complicated than it really is.

 All of this is to say that each of following types is in its canonical
 representation: